-As of December 31, 2015, we had 43 issued U.S. patents, two issued foreign patent, and 34 pending patent applications, including 15 U.S. applications, and 18 foreign national applications.
-Our wearable therapeutic products have one issued utility patent and two issued design patents.
-In addition, there are 26 pending utility and design patent applications.
-A utility patent was recently issued that covers the core technology deployed in our DPNCheck diagnostic device.
-We have filed two additional utility patent applications for our DPNCheck diagnostic device.
+As of December 31, 2016, we had 43 issued U.S. patents, three issued foreign patents, and 36 patent applications, including 19 U.S. applications, and 17 foreign applications.
+Our wearable therapeutic products have two issued U.S. utility patent and three issued design patents plus 31 utility and design patent applications.
+For our DPNCheck diagnostic device, five utility patents were issued that cover the core technology and there are seven additional utility patent applications.